KoalasinTraffic/KoalasinTraffic.github.io/spd/_enemy/noble.md

 # Noble Enemy

 Nobles are the strongest regular enemy health-wise but have significantly reduced speed.
-No notable features.
+It has no other effects.

 * Health: 190%